Razzano/Vivaldi_Custom/README.md

 3 Mods listed: calendar-urlsitefav.zip, complete.zip and move-active-tab.zip.
 Each zip file contains 2 bat file, 1 js file, 1 css file and a how-to install text file.
 Also listed each zip file contents separately minus the how-to install text file.
-The complete.zip mod contains all the mods in 1 zip file.
+The complete.zip mod contains all the mods in 1 zip file, which has an Options Menu dropdown list as pictured in the vivaldi-custom-preview.png.

 Un-zip whichever mod zip into newly created folder (recommended) and name it (for example) Vivaldi UI Mods and if insatlling more than 1 mod, create a sub-folder under newly created folder and give it the name of the mod and unzip the mod there, but the files need to remain together.
 DO NOT rename the files.
 Click the installed Install.bat file to load created files into Vivaldi browser app.
 Follow the simple instructions in the How-To.txt file.